 No Direct Support

-You cannot contact a specialized support team in the event that you run into issues.
-For help with any problems, you’ll have to rely on the manuals, community forums, or internal knowledge.
+You cannot contact a specialized support team if you encounter issues.
+For help with any problems, you will need to rely on the manuals, community forums, or internal knowledge.

 Scalability Issues